-RED LIGHT -
+• RED LIGHT -

 - Goal #1 Little or no improvement between pre and post-tests (10% or less), or little retention of concepts.
-Less than 75% of syllabi for majors courses show direct relationship of evolutionary concepts. - o Goal #2 More than 10% of students do not complete one or more of content areas, or more than 15% must repeat courses to achieve C- or better. - o Goal #3 Fewer than two papers in the student's portfolio, with an average evaluation score for the senior paper of less than 11. - o Goal #4 Average oral presentation score for seniors is below 18 and average poster score is less than 13.
+Less than 75% of syllabi for majors courses show direct relationship of evolutionary concepts. - o Goal #2 More than 10% of students do not complete one or more of content areas, or more than 15% must repeat courses to achieve C- or better. - O Goal #3 Fewer than two papers in the student's portfolio, with an average evaluation score for the senior paper of less than 11. - Goal #4 Average oral presentation score for seniors is below 18 and average poster score is less than 13.

 Goal #1 Understand and be able to apply the concepts of evolution and natural selection.
-Summary of the Evolution assessments for 2017/2018
+Summary of the Evolution assessments for 2018/2019

-When we gave the test to Ecology and Evolution students early in the semester, 54 students took the exam, averaging 6.05 out of 25 (Table 4).
-We have results from 28 students who took it at the end of the Fall semester, and they averaged 17.43 out of 25, improving by 45.5 percentage points.
+When we gave the test to Ecology and Evolution students early in the semester, 73 students took the exam, averaging 7.5 out of 25 (Table 4).
+We have results from 57 students who took it at the end of the Fall semester, and they averaged 20.1 out of 25, improving by 50.2 percentage points.

-In Diversity of Life, we have results from 40 students who took the exam, and averaged 14.2 of 25 points, demonstrating a decline from the end of the Fall Semester (keeping in mind that the end-of-Fall semester scores were from immediately after concentrated teaching of evolution, demonstrating fairly good retention).
+In Diversity of Life, we have results from 40 students who took the exam, and averaged 16.9 of 25 points, demonstrating a decline from the end of the Fall Semester (keeping in mind that the end-of-Fall semester scores were from immediately after concentrated teaching of evolution, demonstrating fairly good retention).

-The 28 seniors who took the assessment in 2017/2018 averaged 19.63/25.
-Four earned 24-25/25, 9 earned 20-23/25, 9 earned 18-19, 4 earned 15-17, and 2 earned under 15/25, for a 7.14% failure rate.
+The 23 seniors who took the assessment in 2018/2019 averaged 20.8/25.
+Four earned 24-25/25, 12 earned 20-23/25, 1 earned 18-19, and 3 earned 15-17, and 1 earned 13, for a 4.0% failure rate.
 For comparison of student performance in this assessment at the beginning of this 10-year assessment period, in 2006/2007, 35% of seniors did not earn at least a 60% on the assessment.
 In 2011/2012, we started making the test count as 10% of the senior seminar grade, and we are making progress in ensuring that our seniors understand and retain concepts of evolution.

 The data from all years of assessment have similar trends, showing that the students do not have much understanding of evolution when they start the program, and that their performance improves much more than our 25% target, with about three times as many correct answers on the test at the end of the first semester.
-The retention of the basic understanding of evolution was similar, with scores from the test in Diversity of Life at the end of the first year and from senior seminar being very similar to scores on the ecology and evolution post-test in most years, just after concentrated teaching of the concepts.
+The retention of the basic understanding of evolution was similar, with scores from the test in Diversity of Life at the end of the first year and from Senior Seminar being very similar to scores on the ecology and evolution post-test in most years, just after concentrated teaching of the concepts.
 This part of the assessment strongly falls into the GREEN light category.